-American Tower Systems has filed with the Securities and Exchange Commission (the "Commission" or the "SEC") a Registration Statement on Form S-4 (the Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act") with respect to the ATS Class A Common Stock to be offered pursuant to the ATC Merger.
-This Prospectus does not contain all of the information set forth in the Registration Statement and the exhibits and schedules thereto.
+American Tower Systems has filed with the Commission a Registration Statement on Form S-4 (the "Registration Statement") under the Securities Act of 1933, as amended (the "Securities Act") with respect to the ATS Class A Common Stock to be distributed pursuant to the Tower Separation.
+This Information Statement/Prospectus does not contain all of the information set forth in the Registration Statement and the exhibits and schedules thereto.
 For further information with respect to American Tower Systems and the securities offered hereby, reference is made to the Registration Statement and the exhibits and schedules filed therewith.
-Statements contained in this Prospectus as to the contents of any contract or any other document to which reference is made are not necessarily complete, and in each instance reference is made to the copy of such contract or other document filed as an exhibit to the Registration Statement, each such statement being qualified in all respects by such reference.
-The Registration Statement can be inspected without charge and copied at the prescribed rates at the public reference facilities maintained by the Commission at 450 Fifth Street, N.W., Room 1024, Washington, D.C.
-20549, and at the Commission's Regional Offices at Seven World Trade Center, 13th Floor, New York, New York 10048, and Citicorp Center, 500 West Madison Street, Suite 1400, Chicago, Illinois 60661.
+Statements contained in this Information Statement/Prospectus as to the contents of any contract or any other document to which reference is made are not necessarily complete, and in each instance reference is made to the copy of such contract or other document filed as an exhibit to the Registration Statement, each such statement being qualified in all respects by such reference.
+A copy of the Registration Statement may be inspected without charge at the offices of the Commission, and copies of all or any part of the Registration Statement may be obtained from the Public Reference Section of the Commission upon the payment of the fees prescribed by the Commission.